sureshsharma099/Arjun/README.md

 Wonder what's modified in this Arjun version?

-Simple, nowdays many platforms uses Javascript for their frontends, and usually they stores those in Javascript Arrays.
+Simple, nowdays many platforms uses Javascript for their frontends, and usually they stores those interesting parameters in Javascript Arrays.

 This Arjun version grabs variable names from strings like {"name":"value"}.
 Lately I got MANY injections from GET/POST/Cookies scraping those, and later escaping with </script>.
 This happened me in many programs including big ones like PayPal, Yahoo, etc and this little trick helped me a lot.